-For many travelers, a hotel is much more than a place to sleep.
-Extras like swimming pools, Wi-Fi access and complimentary breakfast can be the deciding factor in choosing one place over another.
-But for those seeking a truly unique experience, many lodging properties throughout Minnesota offer sleeping quarters, history and other quirks that can’t be found anywhere else.
+When you're traveling, a hotel is much more than a place to sleep.
+Sure, things like swimming pools, Wi-Fi access and free breakfast are great.
+But if you're looking for something truly unique, look no further than these Minnesota properties, which offer sleeping quarters, history and other quirks that can’t be found anywhere else.

 The following list is just a taste of what’s available.
 Be sure to check the Places to Stay page to find the perfect accommodations for your next Minnesota vacation.

 Prothero’s Post Resort, Angle Inlet

 Likely the northernmost resort in the continental U.S., Prothero’s sits at the tip of Minnesota’s Northwest Angle, which is surrounded by Canada on three sides and requires a passport to enter.
-Once there, guests will find peaceful solitude in any of the resort’s six log cabins, with impromptu fish frys, music and marshmallow roasts around the lakeside fire pit.
+Once there, you'll find peaceful solitude in any of the resort’s six log cabins, with impromptu fish frys, music and marshmallow roasts around the lakeside fire pit.

 Fitger’s Inn, Duluth

 Minnesota is home to more than 150 breweries and counting, with Fitger's claiming the title as the state's oldest.
 Part of the Fitger’s complex, which includes the brewery, multiple restaurants and nightclubs, shops and a salon, Fitger’s Inn boasts unique guestrooms and suites with views of either the city or Lake Superior.
 All of the amenities can be accessed without stepping foot outside, making it a great option year-round.

 Naniboujou Lodge, Grand Marais